aheil/cse-theme/README.md

 ### Small navigation bar

 If a transcript is very long, switching to the next transcript can require a lot of scrolling (to scroll up and view the navigation bar again).
-For this reason the setting `smallNavbar=true` adds a small icon at the bottom left of the screen that pops up a small semi-transparent navigation pane when hovering over the icon with the mouse.
+For this reason the setting `smallNavbar: true` adds a small icon at the bottom left of the screen that pops up a small semi-transparent navigation pane when hovering over the icon with the mouse.
 It has the same structure/content as the original navigation bar.

-The screenshots above were all made with the setting `smallNavbar=false`.
+The screenshots above were all made with the setting `smallNavbar: false`.

 Here is how the icon looks like when the mouse does not hover over it: